Construction of Lie algebra weight system kernel via Vogel algebra: On knot detection

+All the above reasoning is also completely true for the $\mathfrak{sl}_n$ kernel.
+Combinations of knots that can be constructed using the kernel element $\widehat{(\omega P_{sl})}\bbl$ would not differ by Vassiliev invariants of orders $\leq 8$ coming from the HOMFLY polynomial.
+However, for orders $\geq 9$ this would no longer be the case.

 How to pass from some linear combination of knots to just a difference between two knots $K - K'$?
 We do not know an algorithmic answer to this question.
 However, from a chord diagram of the $n$-th order, one can construct infinitely many singular knots with $n$ double points.
 Further, these singular knots can be combined with each other (added and subtracted with arbitrary coefficients).
 It may well happen that as a result of these manipulations, we get a linear combination of knots of the form $K - K'$ for some knots $K$ and $K'$.
-For small orders, this can be done manually.
-For example, for the second order it is easy to obtain that $V_2(4_1 + 3_1) = 0$, i.e. for the trefoil knot $3_1$ and for the figure eight knot $4_1$ absolute value of the second order Vassiliev invariant coincide.
-Therefore, we can imagine that there are knots for which all Vassiliev invariants coincide up to and including the 7-th order, and at the 8-th order they differ by the only one Vassiliev invariant.
-In this case, these knots are not distinguished by any colored HOMFLY polynomials up to and including the 8-th order (meaning the coefficients of the perturbative expansion~\eqref{WilsonLoopExpValue}).
+For small orders and knots crossing numbers, this can be done manually.

-Do such knots $K$ and $K'$ differ by Vassiliev invariants of the $9$-th order or higher?
-In principle, there is no reason to believe that any primitive Vassiliev invariant of order 9 or higher cannot distinguish between these two knots or any other singular knot constructed using the procedure described above.
-Some additional considerations are required to make them vanish.
-Generalizing this, we can say that both colored HOMFLY polynomials and Vassiliev invariants can simultaneously be complete knot invariants as it is hypothesized.
-And they can be expressed through each other in a very complex way.
+To summarize, we can say that both the colored HOMFLY polynomials and Vassiliev invariants might simultaneously be complete knot invariants.
+And they might be expressed through each other in a very complex way.
 At least today, this does not contradict anything including the result of P. Vogel.